 These little cows are great for milking.
-Able to produce up to 3 gallons of milk in a day and must be milked at least twice a day.
+They are able to produce up to 3 gallons of milk in a day and must be milked at least twice a day.
 These cows have good dispositions, adapt well to hotter climates, and have a high content of butterfat in their milk.

 Miniature Pandas are considered a very rare breed.
 They have black ovals around their eyes and a face and belt of white.
 This is where the panda’s name comes from.
-Due to their rarity, this cattle breed can easily bring in a whopping $30,000.
+Due to their rarity, this cattle breed can easily cost whopping $30,000.

 7. Lowline Angus

 This docile breed originated in Australia and is ideal for beef production.
 Cows weigh between 650 and 950 pounds.
 The bulls weigh 950 to 1,350 pounds.
 Like the Hereford, they are created by breeding only the smallest livestock available.

 A producer of good, lean beef, the Texas Longhorn is considerably smaller than their full-sized counterparts.
 Able to thrive in dry weather, these cows are gentle and easy to care for.

 Bred for cold climates and life in the mountains, the Scottish Highland is an ancient breed.
 They are used for both beef and dairy.
 This hardy breed has a long coat and is stocky in build.
 They are ideal for life on smaller farms in climates they are suited for.

 These mini cows are perfect for small farms or families who want fresh milk.
 Bred as milking cows, the Holstein originated in the Netherlands.
 Their milk is considered of the same quality as their bigger counterparts.